 According to the USGS, groundwater pumping has a direct connection to the appearance of sinkholes on the surface of the earth.
 As groundwater is pumped, the negative pressure and excess movement of water causes unnatural disruption in the porous rock, allowing for instability in the rock formation and ultimately collapse.

 Groundwater depletion will require us to go deeper into the earth in order to find water, which will require more resources and sophisticated equipment.

 The Gravity of the Situation

-Groundwater depletion has become a regular discussion among geographers, hydrologists and earth scientists.
-If we don’t understand the consequences surrounding this, we could easily use up more water than required and the effects can be more catastrophic than merely drought alone.
+Groundwater depletion has become a regular discussion among geographers, hydrologists, and earth scientists.
+If we don’t understand the consequences surrounding this, we could easily use up more water than required and the effects can be more catastrophic than mere drought alone.

 Artificial Groundwater Recharge

 Natural recharge is very slow and cannot satisfy the water needs of the teeming population.
 Humans can help by purposefully injecting water into aquifers.

 What is Artificial Groundwater Recharge and How Does it Work?

 Artificial recharge is the process of helping the natural recharge process by guiding water back into aquifers under controlled conditions using special recharging wells.
 Canals and irrigation furrows can be used to assist the water's natural flow back into the ground.
 Water can also be pumped from a dewatering system into a recharge location and then injected back into the ground.
 The water is purified before injection to prevent clogging of aquifers.